-In a survey performed in Israel by Geocartography, was found that “all-inclusive” hospitality is preferred foremost by young people, the traditional/religious, post-high school education and relatively low income.
-Tourists who use As a consequence of this model tend not to venture out of the hotel leads to lesser exposure of tourists to leisure and amusement [] activities in the urban sphere (Degani & Degani, 2012, quoted in Fattal[], 2015).
-One may infer from this that the “all-inclusive” model, highly common (at various levels) at the hotels is thwarting and Eilat, the town’s tourism development and confining many tourists to the main hotel district.
-This substantiates the need to rethink the development of tourism in this city and lure additional market segments by offering a diverse tourism product.
+In Israel, all-inclusive hospitality was found preferred above all by young people, the traditional/religious, those with high-school education, and persons of relatively low income.
+Tourists who use this model tended not to venture out of their hotels and are less exposed to the city’s leisure and amusement offerings (Degani & Degani, 2012, quoted in Fattal, 2015).
+By inference, the commonality of the all-inclusive model in Eilat’s hotels is thwarting the town’s tourism development and confining many tourists to the main hotel district.
+This substantiates the need to rethink the development of tourism in Eilat and to lure additional market segments by diversifying the tourism product.

 The research venue—Eilat

-the city of Eilat is the southernmost Israel.
-It sits on the western shore of the Gulf of Eilat, Israel’s only outlet to the Indian Ocean and the Far East.
-Its distance from the center of Israel is around 350 km. country’s most peripheral municipal authority.
-It is bordered triangularly: by its own lines; by Taba, Egypt; and by Aqaba, Jordan.
-The first step toward making Eilat an international tourism city took place in June 1975, when the first charter flight landed there.
-Some 250,000 tourists, most from Europe, visited Eilat that year.
-In the 1980s and 1990s, with government encouragement, the city underwent rapid tourism development and today its economy is based chiefly on the tourism industry and most employment there is from tourism directly or indirectly (Kaveh-Zweik[], 2005).
+Eilat is Israel’s southernmost city.
+Situated on the western shore of the Gulf of Eilat, it is around 350 km from the center of the country and is the state’s most peripheral municipal authority.
+It is bordered triangularly by its own lines; Taba, Egypt; and Aqaba, Jordan.
+The first step toward making Eilat an international tourism city was taken in June 1975, when the initial charter flight delivered the first of 250,000 tourists, most from Europe, to the town that year.
+In the 1980s and 1990s, Eilat enjoyed rapid tourism development with government encouragement; today, its economy is based chiefly on tourism and most employment emanates directly or indirectly from it (Kaveh-Zweik, 2005). [לא נמצא ברשימת המקורות]

-Apart from domestic tourism, and to reach Eilat in the last few decades of the 20th century much inbound tourism, giving the city and international patina.
-The inbound tourists injected into the city in the country considerable foreign-currency revenue and balanced the hotel occupancy across all months of the year (Kaveh-Zweik[], 2005).
-However, In the past decade the share of inbound tourism has declined perceptibly and stand still has occurred in the town’s tourism development.
-This is manifested in that no new hotel rooms have been added and also development of tourism infrastructure has slowed together with decrease in establishing new attractions.
-As a rule [], the number of active hotels and Eilat after one offsets new hotels opened and those that have closed, has been constant since 2002 and the number of hospitality rooms in the city is actually declined slightly (Fattal, 2015; Stylidis et al., 2015).
-This state of affairs clashes conspicuously with going-on in Eilat’s neighbors to the south and east – Sinai and about, where rapid development is took place after billions of dollars were invested in tourism infrastructure and construction of hotels and resorts villages of international chains (State Comptroller, 2021).
+The advent of strong inbound tourism in the last decades of the twentieth century gave Eilat an international patina, generating much foreign-currency revenue and smoothing hotel occupancy across the year (ibid.).
+In the past decade, however, its share has tumbled and the town’s tourism development has halted, manifesting in no addition of hotel rooms and slowing of tourism-infrastructure development and creation of new attractions.
+The net tally of active hotels in Eilat has been constant since 2002 and the number of hospitality rooms has fallen slightly (Fattal, 2015; Stylidis et al., 2015).
+Eilat’s neighbors to the south and east, Sinai and Aqaba, in contrast, have seen rapid tourism development after billions of dollars were invested in tourism infrastructure and international chains built hotels and resort villages (State Comptroller, 2021).